Career Center (Winston-Salem, North Carolina)

 The Career Center is a high school located in Winston-Salem, North Carolina.
 It offers an extension to the regular high school program.
-Classes offered include Advanced Placement courses, career and technical education (CTE) courses, English, and classes too small to be held at the regular high schools in the Winston-Salem/Forsyth County Schools program, such as Japanese and Chinese.
-It also offers extended day classes, which are held after school that allow students to "make up" a failed class in order to graduate.
+Classes offered include Advanced Placement courses, career, technical education (CTE) courses, English, and classes too small to be held at the regular high schools in the Winston-Salem/Forsyth County Schools program, such as Japanese and Chinese.
+It also offers extended day classes, which are held after school that allow students to "make up" for a failed class in order to graduate.
 It moved to a new facility in January 2012 after a bond vote sold its previous facility to Forsyth Tech.

-Student schedule

-The bell schedule is as follows: